joohoi/acme-dns/README.md

 - HTTP API automatically acquires and uses Let's Encrypt TLS certificate
 - Limit /update API endpoint access to specific CIDR mask(s), defined in the /register request
 - Supports SQLite & PostgreSQL as DB backends
+- Rolling update of two TXT records to be able to answer to challenges for certificates that have both names: `yourdomain.tld` and `*.yourdomain.tld`, as both of the challenges point to the same subdomain.
 - Simple deployment (it's Go after all)

 ## Usage